marcotoronto/rdm-test/content/03_create_readme.md

 - Don’t use jargon
 - Define terms and acronyms
-- State limitations
-- Use descriptive titles
-- Be specific and quantify
-- Use appropriate and specific keywords
 - Make it <a href="https://ubc-library-rc.github.io/rdm/content/01_file_naming.html#1--machine-readable" target="_blank">machine-readable </a> (avoid special characters)

 <p style="margin-bottom: 25px"></p>